TMJ/TMD Therapy – Mt. Pleasant, TX

-Relief From Chronic Jaw Pain & Headaches
+Relief from Chronic Jaw Pain & Headaches

-Why Choose Us for TMJ/TMD Therapy?
+Why Choose Robert C. Sikes DDS for TMJ/TMD Therapy?

-- Dentist with many years of experience
+- Dentist with Many Years of Experience

-- Warm & friendly atmosphere
+- Warm & Friendly Office Atmosphere

 TMJ stands for “temporomandibular joint”, which is the name for the joints on either side of your head that keep the lower jaw connected to the skull.
 The TMJs are what allow you to chew your food and speak clearly.
 Unfortunately, because they’re rather complex compared to other joints, they’re prone to becoming injured or strained.
 This can result in a TMJ disorder, which in turn leads to all kinds of symptoms that can negatively impact your quality of life.